ave-llan/counterpoint/README.md

 cantus.addNote('B4')
 ```

 You can also look ahead more than one note by giving `cantus.choices()` a number indicating the depth to search.
-If given a depth, it choices return an array of nDeep TreeNodes each with a `val` pointing to a pitch and `next` pointing to an array of more TreeNodes.
+If given a depth, choices returns an array of nDeep TreeNodes each with a `val` pointing to a pitch and `next` pointing to an array of more TreeNodes.
 ```js
 cantus.choices()     => [ 'C5', 'D5' ]
 cantus.choices(2)    =>